Preeti-gupta02/Unstructured_Data_Analytics/README.md

 4. spaCy : for linguistic data (better than nltk for industrial purpose).
 Used to computer word embeddings similarity between two sentences.
 I have used spaCy's Statistical Models : en_core_web_md: English multi-task CNN trained on OntoNotes, with GloVe vectors trained on Common Crawl.
 Size – 91 MB
     ![image](https://user-images.githubusercontent.com/19946278/145664117-a9622deb-d5c3-4848-ada1-0acadac8ba63.png)

-Sentiment Analysis : <br/>
+5. Sentiment Analysis Libraries: <br/>
 Textblob sentiment analyzer returns two properties for a given input sentence:

 Polarity is a float that lies between [-1,1], -1 indicates negative sentiment and +1 indicates positive sentiments.
 Subjectivity is also a float that lies in the range of [0,1].
 Subjective sentences generally refer to opinion, emotion, or judgment.
  I instead used VADER Sentiment Analyser
 VADER Sentiment Analysis :
 VADER (Valence Aware Dictionary and sEntiment Reasoner) is a lexicon and rule-based sentiment analysis tool that is specifically attuned to sentiments expressed in social media.
 VADER uses a combination of A sentiment lexicon is a list of lexical features (e.g., words) which are generally labeled according to their semantic orientation as either positive or negative.
-VADER not only tells about the Positivi
+VADER not only tells about the Positivity.
+6. gensim : NLP (Natiral Language Processing) Library used for unsupervised topic modeling